cakephp/cakephp/src/Core/README.md

 Configure::load('other_config', 'default');
 ```

-And Write the configuration back into files:
+And write the configuration back into files:

 ```php
 Configure::dump('my_config', 'default');